-No charges in Northland mall death
+No charges to be filed in Northland mall death

 Pontiac — Mall security officers at Northland Center mall in Southfield who killed a Ferndale man in January while trying to restrain him will not face criminal charges.